Bus-Army-Dude/officalbusarmydude/README.md

 ## Version History

-- **v1.18.0**: Introduced the option in the settings for the appearance to allow users to match there device appearance or to manually change it between light and dark mode.
+- **v1.18.0**: Introduced the option in the settings for the appearance to allow users to match their device appearance or to manually change it between light and dark mode.
 - **v1.17.0**: Bug Fixes.
 - **v1.16.0**: Introduced the **Admin Portal**, used to manage all the content on the website that only the owner can access
 - **v1.15.0**: Bug Fixes.
 - **v1.14.0**: Theme Consistency and performance optimization.
 - **v1.13.0**: added the toggle button focus outline, also enhancements.
 - **v1.12.0**: added a merch store page.
-- **v1.11.0**: added a settings page for dark mode and light modem, font adjustments, and reset to factory settings.
+- **v1.11.0**: added a settings page for dark mode and light mode, font adjustments, and reset to factory settings.
-- **v1.10.1**: added a current day highlighted and also enhanced the event module and enhanced the theme.
+- **v1.10.1**: added a current day highlight and also enhanced the event module and enhanced the theme.
-- **v1.10.0**: added a faq section, added a event calendar, and bug fixes.
+- **v1.10.0**: added a faq section, added an event calendar, and bug fixes.
 - **v1.9.0**: added tiktok creator shoutouts, added a tech information section, added disabilites, version information, and legal and copyright notice.
 - **v1.8.0**: added rednote same format as youtube and instagram, and General Enhancements.
 - **v1.7.0**: Security enhancements such as preventing media saving and also text copying.